pirituli1/pirituli1/README.md

 - 👋 Hi, I’m @pirituli1 mexican and actually student
 - 👀 I’m interested in learning about php and his framework laravel
-- 🌱 I’m currently learning php and git commands
+- 🌱 I’m currently learning php and git commands.
+Also im looking some of SQL
 - 📫 How to reach me email:carlosebv.cfeit.2023@gmail.com

 <!---